top of page

 • Digestive issues: bloating, diarrhoea, abdominal pain, nausea

-• Fatigue, anxiety or brain fog
+• Fatigue, anxiety, or brain fog

 • Menstrual irregularities or PMS-like symptoms for some women

-Because these symptoms overlap with many other conditions (IBS, allergies, food intolerances), histamine intolerance may be “what it’s really hiding behind” (10, 11, 12, 13, 14, 15).
+These symptoms can overlap with many other conditions, such as IBS, allergies, and food intolerances.
+Therefore, histamine intolerance may be “what it’s really hiding behind” (10, 11, 12, 13, 14, 15).

-Key principles:
+Key Principles

 • Focus on simple, minimally processed meals.

-• After symptom improvement, gradually reintroduce foods to discover your personal tolerance threshold (everyone’s different).
+• After symptom improvement, gradually reintroduce foods to discover your personal tolerance threshold.
+Everyone’s different.

-• Alcohol, especially wine, beer
+• Alcohol, especially wine and beer

 • Fresh meat and fish (freshly cooked, not aged or leftover)